kristinemlarson/gnssrefl/README.md

 The goal of this python repository is to help you compute (and evaluate) GNSS-based reflectometry parameters using geodetic data.
 This method is often called GNSS-IR, or GNSS Interferometric Reflectometry.
-There are three main codes:
+There are three main modules:

 * **rinex2snr** translates RINEX files into SNR files needed for analysis.